What is Lumbago (acute lumbago)?

 - Lack of exercise (factor 3.2x): Less than 150 minutes of activity per week

-- Chronic poor posture (factor 2.8x): Office work without ergonomic adjustment
+- Chronic poor posture (factor 2.8x): Office work without ergonomic adjustments

-- Weak core muscles (factor 2.5x): Neglect of the deep stabilizers
+- Weak core muscles (factor 2.5x): Neglect of deep stabilizers

-- Overweight (factor 2.1x): BMI over 25 significantly increases the risk
+- Overweight (factor 2.1x): BMI over 25 significantly increases risk

-- Chronic stress (factor 1.9x): Permanent tension leads to muscle hardening
+- Chronic stress (factor 1.9x): Constant tension leads to muscle hardening

-Jiri's observation: "In my practice, I see a clear connection: clients with the most risk factors paradoxically respond best to natural treatments—their bodies are 'grateful' for any support."
+Jiri's observation: "In my practice, I see a clear correlation: paradoxically, customers with the most risk factors respond best to natural treatments – their bodies are 'grateful' for any support."

 The underestimated psychosomatic factor

-Stress and emotional strain often manifest physically—and the lower back is particularly susceptible.
-Studies show that people under high levels of stress have a 40% higher risk of lumbago.
+Stress and emotional strain often manifest physically – and the lower back is particularly susceptible.
+Studies show that people under high stress have a 40% higher risk of lumbago.

 Stress-reducing factors